The Commission Model:

 … a piece of derelict land was transformed when a head teacher out in her car … saw the site as a possible play area where none existed. … This area is now a children's playground, and some low maintenance gardens with benches made with local gifts and contributions from gardeners plus a dog walking area and dog bins. … There are many such examples about where someone sees a need and facilitates change based upon local ideas and energy.
 [Source: Contexts]

-In this Introductory Guide, you will find sections on:
+In this Teaching Guide, you will find sections on:

-“Contexts for Active Learning: Four models to Forge Links Between Schooling and Society.”
-Presented at the NATD conference, 2002.
+“Contexts for Active Learning."
 In: Dorothy Heathcote on Education and Drama: Essential Writings, ed.
 Cecily O'Neill.
 (Routledge 2014).
-Available here.

-Özen / Adıgüzel: "Dorothy Heathcote’s Creative Drama Approaches" ("Dorothy Heathcote’un Yaratıcı Drama Yaklaşımları") by Zeki Özen and Ömer Adıgüzel.
-In: Creative Drama Journal, 2010, Volume 5, Issue 9-10).
-Available here.
+Özen / Adıgüzel: "Dorothy Heathcote’s Creative Drama Approaches" by Zeki Özen and Ömer Adıgüzel.
+In: Creative Drama Journal, 2010, Vol. 5, Issue 9/10.